 The simplest type of material handling equipment is often that which is used in the storage of materials and equipment.

 Storage equipment includes mezzanines, storage racks, bins, shelving and stacking frames.
-Storage and handling equipment ensure materials remain organised and safely stored.
+Storage and handling equipment ensure materials remain organized and safely stored.

 2. Bulk Material Handling Equipment

 Bulk material handling equipment is specifically designed to transport loose bulk materials and is often used to move materials within food and chemical production.